siduction/sidu-manual/data/en/0209-no-gui-burn_en.md

 ## Burn Live-DVD without GUI

 > **IMPORTANT INFORMATION:**
 > siduction, as a Linux LIVE DVD/CD, is heavily compressed.
 For this reason, special attention must be paid to the burning method of the image.
-Please use high quality media, burning in DAO mode (Disk-At-Once) and not faster than eight times (8x).
+Please use high quality media, burning in DAO mode (Disk-At-Once), and not faster than eight times (8x).

 You don't necessarily need a graphical user interface (GUI) to burn a CD/DVD.
-Problems that occur during burning are usually caused by frontends like K3b, not so often by backends like growisofs, wodim or cdrdao.
+Problems that occur during burning are usually caused by frontends like K3b, not so often by backends like growisofs, wodim, or cdrdao.

-Before burning the ISO image file to a DVD, you should always check it using the md5sum or sha256sum always offered by siduction.
+Before burning the ISO image file to a DVD, you should always check it using the md5sum or sha256sum offered by siduction.
 This may save a lot of time troubleshooting a changed or corrupted file.
 Detailed instructions can be found in the manual chapter [ISO Download, Integrity Check](0206-iso-dl_en.md#integrity-check).

 ### burniso

-siduction provides a script called "burniso".
+siduction provides a script called `burniso`.
 It burns ISO image files, using wodim in Disk-At-Once mode with a fixed burning speed of 8x.
 First burniso tests if the necessary hardware is available and then lists all recognized ISO image files.

-As **user** you change to the directory with the ISO image files and call `burniso`:T
+As **user**, change to the directory with the ISO image files and call `burniso`:

 ~~~
 $ cd /path/to/ISO